Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var stuff = [1, 22, 333];        // stuff is a three element array, with the values shown var s = data[2];                 // s is 333.
 Note indexing from zero, not one.

-var record = { givenName:"Albert", familyName:"Einstein", age:33 };  // Create an "object" with three key:value pairs
+var myRecord = { givenName:"Albert", familyName:"Einstein", age:33 };  // Create an "object" with three key:value pairs
-var data = record.givenName;     // data has string value "Albert"
+var name = myRecord.givenName;   // name has string value "Albert"

-var deleteFile = false;          // var has a Boolean value "false". var keepFile = !deleteFile       // keepFile has Boolean value "true". (! means negate).
+var delete_file = false;         // var has a Boolean value "false". var keep_file = !delete_file     // keepFile has Boolean value "true". (! means negate).
 Useful for binary options.

 var string1 = "";                // One (good) way to initialise a string to an empty value. var string2 = null;              // Another way.
 Be careful, null has tricky properties, see later.